Samsung/grunt-cordova-sectv/README.md

 # About this project
 This project would help who makes Samsung Tizen TV or Legacy Samsung Smart TV web application using cordova.
 It provides several grunt task:
-* `sectv-build`: Creates application project for each platforms from your cordova project.
+* `sectv-prepare`: Creates application project for each platforms from your cordova project.
 The target must be one of `sectv-orsay` and `sectv-tizen`.
     * Options for the task:

         ```js
-        'sectv-build': {    // task
+        'sectv-prepare': {    // task
             'sectv-orsay': {    // target
                 dest: 'platforms/sectv-orsay/www',  // Destination path to create the application project.
                 platformRepos: '../cordova-sectv-orsay',    // Path to 'sectv-***` cordova platform's repository.